 - Water Proof

-A lumen is the technical measurement used to determine the amount of light emitted by a light source.
-Basically, the lumen rating indicates how bright a headlamp shines with a fully charged battery.
+A lumen is a technical measurement used to determine the amount of light emitted by a light source.
+The lumen rating indicates how bright a headlamp shines with a fully charged battery.
 The more lumens, the brighter the headlamp.

 Lumens aren’t the only thing to consider.
-You should also consider the beam’s focus and distance.
-Do you want a wide beam to use around camp, or a more focused beam for climbing or working on small tasks?
+There is also the beam’s focus and distance.
+Do you want a wide beam around camp or a more focused beam to climb or work on small tasks?
 If running or moving fast, you may also want a beam with more distance.
-All of these things need to be taken into consideration.
+All of these things need to be considered.

 The final consideration for the beam is the ability to adjust the light.
-Some lights are fixed, while others allow you to tilt and move the beam up and down.
-This is especially important when hiking in the dark on varied terrain.
+Some lights are fixed, while others allow you to tilt and move the shaft up and down.
+The ability to change the beam is especially essential when hiking in the dark on varied terrain.

 Headlamp Burn Time

 Burn time can be a tricky measurement on many headlamps.
 Today’s lamps are becoming more and more sophisticated.
-There are lights that will now adjust your light based on your environment.
+Some lights will now adjust your light based on your environment.
 They will also reduce the amount of light based on time and heat levels, with the ultimate goal of conserving your battery life.

 It is also tough to compare lights.
-Some lights that indicate 500 Lumens max for 2 hours may actually only provide the 500 Lumens for the first few minutes before dimming the light, and ramping down.
-The lamp may provide the maximum number of Lumens, but not consistently.
+Some lights that indicate 500 Lumens max for 2 hours may only provide the 500 Lumens for the first few minutes before dimming the light and ramping down.
+The lamp may offer the maximum number of Lumens, but not consistently.

-Weight is not a show stopper for me, but all the ounces do add up.
-Over long distances these can make a difference in fatigue and basic wear and tear.
-I’ve used lights as small as the little key chain tabs, that weigh less than an ounce, but these are a PIA if hiking or working around camp.
-Weights vary greatly, but there are now a lot of very good headlamps that are 3 ounces or less.
+Weight is not a show-stopper for me, but the ounces add up.
+Over long distances, these can make a difference in fatigue and essential wear and tear.
+I’ve used lights as small as key chain tabs that weigh less than an ounce, but these are a PIA if hiking or working around camp.
+Weights vary greatly, but there are now many terrific headlamps that are 3 ounces or less.

 Water Proof Headlamp

-For many people waterproof is not a big deal, but I’ve gotten caught in many rain storms at the end of the day.
+Waterproofing is not a big deal for many people, but I’ve gotten caught in many rain storms at the end of the day.
 I’ve also had to make mad dashes for the bushes in the middle of the night, and I won’t mention how many times I’ve dropped my light in puddles.
-If I could not have waterproof, I at least want water resistant.
+If I cannot have waterproof, I at least want water-resistant.